poz3615/DSPG2023_Hanover/README.md

-# DSPG2023_Hanover
+# Materials
-Repo for DSPG 2023 Hanover Project
+This repository stores materials for VT DSPG.